-Edmund Rostand’s 1897 play based on the life of Cyrano De Bergerac has provided the backdrop for a number of films over many years.
-To say nothing of the amount of films and plays it has helped to inspire.
-The plays themes of love, friendship, difference and intelligence are well known.
+Edmund Rostand’s 1897 play based on the life of Cyrano De Bergerac has provided the backdrop for many films over the years.
+To say nothing of the number of movies and plays it has helped to inspire.
+The play’s themes of love, friendship, difference, and intelligence are well known.
 And can provide a significant challenge to filmmakers in achieving anything new or fresh.
-The films based on the play ultimately ending up being compared to previous adaptations.
+With many of the films based on the work ultimately ending up being compared to previous adaptations.

-BAFTA award winning short film maker Toby MacDonald therefore manages somewhat of a miracle.
-As Old Boys manages to breath some new life into well trodden ground.
+BAFTA award-winning short filmmaker Toby MacDonald, therefore, manages somewhat of a miracle.
+As Old Boys manages to breathe some new life into the well-trodden ground.
 Helped enormously by a talented young cast and a witty script.
 Both playing with teenage feelings of powerlessness, belonging and first love.
 Not only paying homage to the method in which 10 Things I Hate About You brought Shakespeare’s into a modern American High School.
 But also playing with the theme of modernisation in a tongue in cheek manner.
 By taking Rostand’s Cyrano into the time warp of an oppressive British boarding school.

 Old Boys is an impressive debut feature from MacDonald.
-His film taking place in the 1980’s, while also acting as a love letter to a simpler times.
-When communication was not dictated by smart phones, email and digital media.
-This nostalgia sitting at the heart of Old Boys helps to ensure the romance of Cyrano’s play work on film.
+His film taking place in the 1980s, while also acting as a love letter to simpler times.
+When communication was not dictated by smartphones, email and digital media.
+This nostalgia helping to ensure the romance of Cyrano’s play lives in each character.

 Old Boys is a charming and fresh take on Rostand’s Cyrano, playing beautifully with representations of masculinity, freedom and societal expectations.